benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 valid configuations, so that valid and invalid email addresses are indistiguishable.

+## No authentication for config

+Any of the above URLs for retrieving the config file MUST NOT require authentication, but MUST be public.

+This is because the config contains the authentication method.
+Without knowing the config, the client does not know which authentication method is required and which username form (e.g. username "fred" or "fred@example.com" or "fred\EXAMPLE") to use.
+Given that the config is required for authentication, the config itself cannot require authentication.

 ## OAuth2 requirements

-If OAuth2 is used, the OAuth2 server MUST adhere to the "Open Profile for Public Clients" or [mAuth](https://benbucksch.github.io/mauth-spec/draft-mauth.html) specification.
+If OAuth2 is used, the provider MUST adhere to the "Open Profile for Public Clients" or [mAuth](https://benbucksch.github.io/mauth-spec/draft-mauth.html) specification.